vvspower/EduBytes/README.md

 - Back-End -  Python,Flask

 ## Some info
 The website still has bugs and i am working on them to fix them.
-Please do let me know if you find any bugs which are nt fixed yet
+Please do let me know if you find any bugs which are not fixed yet

 ### Visit the website at